glenlong/wedding/src/content/posts/father-of-the-bride-speech/common-questions.md

 - As the first speaker, it’s the Father of the Bride’s job to officially **welcome the guests**.
 - He will usually **mention any absent or deceased family or friends**.
-- His other official duty is to **raise the first toast** to the bride and groom.
+- His other official duty is to **raise the first toast** to the Bride and Groom.

 ## Who does the Father of the Bride thank in his speech?